tak-9/covid-19/README.md

 # Covid-19 Dashboard and Stay Home Tracker

-Since the outbreak of corona virus, we have been doing the hard work to "Flatten the curve".
-I feel that it is necessary to visualize the confirmed cases so that we can see it easily.
-This dashboard shows the Australian confirmed cases in visual graphs using chart.js and react.
-At the same time, we need to be motivated to stay at home to prevent further spread of the virus.
-I have created the Stay Home Tracker in order to keep track of hours spent outside home.
+Since the outbreak of the coronavirus, we have been told to stay home to "flatten the curve".
+The aim of my app is to present the statistics in a graph format.
+This dashboard shows the number of cases in Australia state by state.

+In addition, I have created the Stay Home Tracker to motivate people to stay home.
+It records the number of hours spent outside of home.

 ## Live demo :earth_asia:
 This application has been deployed to Heroku.